 Property: webui.supported.locales Example Value: webui.supported.locales = en, de or perhaps webui.supported.locales = en, en_ca, de Informational Note: All the locales that are supported by this instance of DSpace.
 Comma separated list.
-UNSUPPORTED IN DSpace 7.0.
-However, the DSpace 7 UI has a similar "languages" setting in environment..ts

 The table above, if needed and is used will result in: